 Janet Alder, Ph.D.
-RWJMS Research Building/SPH 357A janet.alder@rutgers.edu 732-235-5392

-Dr. Alder is available throughout the week.
+Associate Professor and Assistant Dean, School of Graduate Studies, New Brunswick/Piscataway Division janet.alder@rutgers.edu 732-235-5392 Dr. Alder is available throughout the week.
 Please call or email to make an appointment.

 Course Faculty: The large group lecture is conducted by an expert in the field who is affiliated with Rutgers University.
 The small groups are facilitated by Rutgers faculty actively conducting research who represent each of the joint graduate programs.